iann0036/tf-cfn-provider/docs/providers/azurerm/TrafficManagerEndpoint.md

 `EndpointStatus` - (Optional) The status of the Endpoint, can be set to either `Enabled` or `Disabled`.
 Defaults to `Enabled`.

-`Type` - (Required) The Endpoint type, must be one of: - `azureEndpoints` - `externalEndpoints` - `nestedEndpoints`.
+`Type` - (Required) The Endpoint type, must be one of: - `AzureEndpoints` - `ExternalEndpoints` - `NestedEndpoints`.

 `Target` - (Optional) The FQDN DNS name of the target.
-This argument must be provided for an endpoint of type `externalEndpoints`, for other types it will be computed.
+This argument must be provided for an endpoint of type `ExternalEndpoints`, for other types it will be computed.

 `TargetResourceId` - (Optional) The resource id of an Azure resource to target.
-This argument must be provided for an endpoint of type `azureEndpoints` or `nestedEndpoints`.
+This argument must be provided for an endpoint of type `AzureEndpoints` or `NestedEndpoints`.

 `Weight` - (Optional) Specifies how much traffic should be distributed to this endpoint, this must be specified for Profiles using the  `Weighted` traffic routing method.
 Supports values between 1 and 1000.

 `Priority` - (Optional) Specifies the priority of this Endpoint, this must be specified for Profiles using the `Priority` traffic routing method.
 Supports values between 1 and 1000, with no Endpoints sharing the same value.
 If omitted the value will be computed in order of creation.

-`EndpointLocation` - (Optional) Specifies the Azure location of the Endpoint, this must be specified for Profiles using the `Performance` routing method if the Endpoint is of either type `nestedEndpoints` or `externalEndpoints`.
-For Endpoints of type `azureEndpoints` the value will be taken from the location of the Azure target resource.
+`EndpointLocation` - (Optional) Specifies the Azure location of the Endpoint, this must be specified for Profiles using the `Performance` routing method if the Endpoint is of either type `NestedEndpoints` or `ExternalEndpoints`.
+For Endpoints of type `AzureEndpoints` the value will be taken from the location of the Azure target resource.

 `MinChildEndpoints` - (Optional) This argument specifies the minimum number of endpoints that must be ‘online’ in the child profile in order for the parent profile to direct traffic to any of the endpoints in that child profile.
-This argument only applies to Endpoints of type `nestedEndpoints` and defaults to `1`.
+This argument only applies to Endpoints of type `NestedEndpoints` and defaults to `1`.

 `GeoMappings` - (Optional) A list of Geographic Regions used to distribute traffic, such as `WORLD`, `UK` or `DE`.
 The same location can't be specified in two endpoints.
 [See the Geographic Hierarchies documentation for more information](https://docs.microsoft.com/en-us/rest/api/trafficmanager/geographichierarchies/getdefault).